-According to an article in Current Opinions in Psychiatry, about 90% of young people who struggle with anxiety report sleep problems.
+According to an article in Current Opinions in Psychiatry, about

 Modern technology may also play a role in anxiety affecting sleep.
 A study published in the Journal of Adolescence looked at 467 adolescents in Scotland and found that using social media at night increased anxiety as well as feelings of depression and low self-esteem.

 The researchers studied those who reported poor sleep quality and adjusted their results based on other possible risk factors, including socioeconomic status, health status, and social support.